HomeEnvironmentClimate Change Facts: The Dirty Truth & The Consequences

 However, the precipitation is not nearly sufficient to ward off the effects of warming.
 The situation is made difficult by the dryness that coincides with the seasonal winds from the eastern shores.
 Besides wildfires, scientists are also worried about the rising cases of flooding and anomalous hurricanes.
 Concerns regarding global warming have forced governments across the world to seek lasting solutions to climate change.
 Case in point, the much-touted Paris Agreement set out the goal for a maximum global temperature increase to 2 degrees Celsius.
 However, there are fears the temperatures go as high as 4.9 degrees Celsius by 2100.

 According to the Guardian newspaper, 15 countries in the G20 reported a rise in emissions in 2017, a development that is out of step with the Paris Climate Agreement.
 The study established that as much as 82% of the energy used by the G20 nations is derived from coal, gas, and oil.
-The development comes at a time when G20 nations committed to spend about $150 billion on subsidies aimed at increasing the use of renewable sources of energy.
+The development comes at a time when G20 nations committed to spend about $150 billion on subsidies to increase the use of renewable energy sources.
 The energy sources being targeted by the ambitious program include wind, geothermal, and solar.
 According to the report, the worst offenders of the Paris Accord were Russia, Turkey, and Saudi Arabia.

 Adrian Rubin